• projects : : :

 Exinclusivity - Space of Inclusion is a site-specific multi-media installation about migration experiences translated through music, video, storytelling and performance.
 Working with several refugee support organizations in the Bay Area, the project explores how cultural expressions such as singing and writing can support the process of psychological and physical survival throughout experiences of displacement.

 Building on a two-year creative relationship with Kala through Print Public, Exinclusivity – Space of Inclusion evolves from Taro Hattori’s current and past projects, large-scale sculptural works made from everyday materials like cardboard, drywall, and bricks, videos exploring belonging, and participatory experiments about political challenges and social conflict.
-His recent project Rolling Counterpoint, a roving Japanese tea house that he built during a residency at Montalvo Arts Center, and took to partner sites to invite people in to have conversations, share stories and experiences inspired his current work.

 Project Participants: